 1. FAMILY VACATION ACTIVITIES

 The car is also a great place to familiarize your kids with words.
 Play the “I Spy” or “Veo, veo” game in Spanish.
 “I spy with my little eye, something red.” or “Veo, veo. ¿Qué ves?
 Una cosa ¿Qué cosa?
 Maravillosa ¿De qué color?
 Rojo.”
 (A red car.)
-Peek through your vehicle’s sun roof to guess what shapes or objects are hiding in the clouds.
+Peek through your vehicle’s sunroof to guess what shapes or objects are hiding in the clouds.
 (That cloud looks like a heart.
 That one looks like an apple.)

 2. MEALTIME ACTIVITIES

-Even if your family isn’t planning on taking a trip this summer, you can still strengthen your kids’ relationship with a foreign language.
 Choose one meal out of the day to speak only in Spanish.
 If you don’t want to choose a long meal like dinner, opt for breakfast instead.
-Make a rule that everyone can say or ask for whatever they want—truth or fiction—as long as they speak in Spanish.
-Everyone needs to respond with truth, though.
-If your child means to ask for the ketchup, but they accidentally ask for honey instead, go grab the honey from the cupboard.
+Make a rule that everyone can say or ask for whatever they want as long as they speak in Spanish, and everything that’s been said has to be followed to a T. So if your child means to ask for the ketchup, but they accidentally ask for honey instead, go grab the honey from the cupboard.
 The results are usually both enlightening and fun.

 3. GAMES FOR THE BACKYARD PICNIC OR BARBECUE